mineadmin/doc-v3/docs/en/front/advanced/permission.md

 </template>
 ```
 ::: tip Note
-The `hasAuth`, `hasRole`, and `hasUser` functions include a second parameter to optionally check **permissions in the route**.
+The `hasAuth`, `hasRole`, and `hasUser` functions also accept a second parameter to determine whether **route permissions** should be checked as well.
 :::

 ### Permission Component Usage

 Compared to other methods, the component approach is more user-friendly and convenient for controlling large sections of content.
-By wrapping the content to be displayed and passing the required permissions, the component handles the rest.
-Additionally, it provides a slot for customizing the "no permission" message.
+By wrapping the content to be displayed with the component and passing the required permissions, you can easily manage visibility.
+Additionally, the component provides a slot for customizing the "no permission" message.

 :::info Component Location
 **`src/components/ma-auth/index.vue`**

-The component is globally registered and does not require manual importing.
+The component is globally registered and does not require manual import.
 :::

 ```vue